 - Establishing an award recognizing outstanding alumni support of lab initiatives and an award honoring faculty/staff for outstanding contributions to students' career development

-- Developing career communities for students' exploration of careers through alumni and community engagement, specialized advising, and guided internship experiences
+- Develop career communities for students’ exploration of careers through alumni and community engagement, career-customized advising, and guided internship experiences

-- Offering Life + Career coach training to equip academic advisors, faculty, and staff with strategies to support students' career exploration and development in all aspects of their academic experience
+- Offering Life + Career coach training to equip academic advisors, faculty, and staff with strategies to support students' career preparation and development in all aspects of their academic experience

 Empower LAS students

-You can help ensure the growth and success of our Life + Career Design work and countless LAS students.
+You can help ensure the growth and impact of our Life + Career Design work with countless LAS students.

 - Be a conduit to your company or organization.
 Host an off-campus opportunity for students, encourage recruitment of LAS students, or facilitate a corporate donation.
 Click here to learn more.

 - Give.
 Donations of any size are needed to fuel our efforts for years to come.
-Gifts of $2,500 will provide one student scholarship to support a summer or semester professional experience.
+Your support helps in a variety of ways including through scholarships that enable summer or semester professional experiences.
 Endowment opportunities also exist and start at $25,000.
 Visit our giving page to get started.